SebastianNetsch/NEngine/README.md

 #### <a name="nanimator" /> 7) NAnimator [ [Top] ](#top)
 The NAnimator is a multitude of SFML sprite wrapper classes.
-All contained classes have one thing in common: They have some sort of animation going on (e.g. one still animation or one still animation and four basic directions).
+All contained classes have one thing in common: They have some sort of animation going on.

 ---